EDF Energy Health & Safety

 Atticus’ solution was to build a VR version of an EDF Energy power station where employees could put their health and safety training into action without the risk of harm.
 Employees would navigate a 360° computer generated simulation of the power station with hazards that employees would identify and address by following correct safety procedures.

-To create an accurate environment Atticus mapped an EDF Energy facility using 360° images that we then converted into a precise 3D rendered environment.
+To create an accurate environment, Atticus mapped an EDF Energy facility using 360° images that were then converted into a precise 3D rendered environment.
 Atticus had to examine the extensive health and safety procedures for EDF Energy and accurately condense the data to ensure that the training experience met all of the legal safety requirements.
 By doing this, we created a health and safety experience that was custom to specific employee roles and their duties.
+Each employee received their percentage scores on completion, with a list of hazards they identified or missed once they have completed the training.
 Atticus programmed an algorithm to collect the output from the VR experience capturing the data for analysis and export.
-This gave EDF Energy accurate information about employee training to identify areas for further training.
+This information was then passed on to the the Team Leaders giving them accurate information about employee training to identify areas where further risk perception training was needed.